ranababu1/woptimize/README.md

 # Woptimizer

-Woptimizer fetches all the image URLs from a given webpage/s, determines their sizes, and displays the results in a tabular format.
+Website image optimizer fetches all the image URLs from a given webpage/s, determines their sizes, and displays the results in a tabular format.
 It also allows users to download the results as a txt file.

 ## Features